-While not technically in Glendale, California, a few things may entice you to take a quick side trip to Los Angeles.
+While not technically in Glendale, California, a few things may entice you to take a quick trip to Los Angeles.
 It would be a shame to come this close to Hollywood and not see the Walk of Fame or the Hollywood Wax Museum on Hollywood Boulevard.
-Organized tours are easy to see what you want without wasting a day getting lost or sitting in traffic.
+Organized tours make it easy to see what you want without wasting a day getting lost or sitting in traffic.

-Tour prices are usually per adult Hollywood Wax Museum ticket or general adult Hollywood sightseeing ticket and last a couple of hours.
+Tour prices are usually per adult Hollywood Wax Museum ticket or general adult Hollywood sightseeing ticket and last a few hours.
 If you ask nicely, the tour guides may even throw in an adult Hard Rock Cafe ticket for a complimentary cocktail and dinner.

 The ultimate luxury boat-tour cruises must be the two-hour premier champagne brunch cruise sailing into Los Angeles free waters or the private sailboat rental, which lists Santa Monica Pier as a launch point.